-In a series of seminal works \cite{bamler2020entropy, bamler2023compactness, bamler2020structure}, Bamler introduced a number of innovative ideas to develop the theory of $\F$-convergence.
-Within this framework, Bamler proved that for almost every time, the time-slices of a Ricci flow converge in the Gromov-$W_1$-Wasserstein distance (see Definition \ref{defnGWpdistance}), when equipped with a conjugate heat kernel measure.
-Moreover, he established that Ricci flows $\F$-converge to a limit known as a metric flow (see Definition \ref{defnmetricflow}), and that the family of time-slices in this limiting metric flow is almost continuous in the $GW_1$-sense.
+In a series of works \cite{bamler2020entropy, bamler2023compactness, bamler2020structure}, Bamler introduced a number of ideas to develop the theory of $\F$-convergence.
+Within this framework, Bamler proved that for almost every time, the time slices of a Ricci flow, when equipped with conjugate heat kernel measures, converge in the Gromov--$W_1$-Wasserstein distance (see Definition \ref{defnGWpdistance}).
+Moreover, he established that Ricci flows $\F$-converge to a limit known as a metric flow (see Definition \ref{defnmetricflow}), and that the family of time slices in this limiting metric flow is almost continuous in the $GW_1$-sense.
 A metric flow can be regarded as a weak notion of Ricci flow; see also alternative formulations in \cite{haslhofer2018chara, choihas24}.
-In dimension three, an example of a metric flow is a branch of a weak Ricci flow, as established in \cite{kleiner2017singular}, in which each time-slice remains connected.
+In dimension three, an example of a metric flow is a branch of a weak Ricci flow, as established in \cite{kleiner2017singular}, in which each time slice remains connected.

 In general, a limiting metric flow may carry limited geometric information due to potential collapsing phenomena.
 However, when a uniform bound on the Nash entropy at the base point is imposed, Bamler showed in \cite{bamler2020structure} that the limiting metric flow exhibits favorable geometric properties.
-Notably, the limit space admits a regular-singular decomposition: the regular part forms a Ricci flow spacetime (see Definition \ref{def_RF_spacetime}), while the singular part has codimension at least 4, defined with respect to coverings by $P^*$-balls (see Definition \ref{def:pstar}).
-Moreover, several key results originally established in the context of Einstein manifolds---such as the stratification of the singular set, volume estimates for the quantitative singular strata, and integral curvature radius bounds from \cite{cheeger2013lower, cheeger2015regularity}—continue to hold in the setting of Ricci flow.
+Notably, the limit space admits a regular--singular decomposition: the regular part forms a Ricci flow spacetime (see Definition \ref{def_RF_spacetime}), while the singular part has codimension at least 4 with respect to coverings by $P^*$-balls (see Definition \ref{def:pstar}).
+Moreover, several key results originally established in the context of Einstein manifolds---such as the stratification of the singular set, volume estimates for the quantitative singular strata, and integral curvature radius bounds from \cite{cheeger2013lower, cheeger2015regularity}---continue to hold in the setting of Ricci flow.

-In this paper, we consider the moduli space $\MM(n, Y, T)$ of closed Ricci flows defined as follows:
+In this paper, we first consider the moduli space of all closed Ricci flows on a fixed time interval.